w3f/Grant-Milestone-Delivery/evaluations/zkwasm-rollups-transfer_1_dsm-w3f.md

 ### Documentation

-The [RedDSA Tutorial](https://kogarashinetwork.github.io/Kogarashi/tutorial/reddsa_wallet/) is good, but the readme has some broken links.
+The [RedDSA Tutorial](https://kogarashinetwork.github.io/Kogarashi/tutorial/reddsa_wallet/) is good.
 Could you explain how you got the values for deliverable 2 and if I can reproduce it?

+The repository has some broken links.
+Here are some I found, in the [README in the root](https://github.com/KogarashiNetwork/Kogarashi/blob/master/README.md), all the links in the columns name in Crypto Primitives.
+In the same README, all the links in the Pallet Functionalities, and in the [README in the folder primitive](https://github.com/KogarashiNetwork/Kogarashi/tree/master/primitive) the name `zkstd`.

 ### Article